INTRODUCTION

 HOW SMOKING AFFECTS THE GALLBLADDER

 Tobacco smoke contains toxins that enter the bloodstream, affecting organs, including the gallbladder.
 These chemicals increase oxidative stress, which leads to inflammation and bile imbalances.
 Smoking also reduces bile production, making digestion less efficient and increasing the risk of gallstones.
 Additionally, smoking affects liver function, which plays a direct role in bile composition.
-Over time, these issues can lead to chronic gallbladder disease, making it essential to quit smoking for better digestive health and overall wellbeing.
+Over time, these issues can lead to chronic gallbladder disease, making it essential to quit smoking for improved digestive health and overall wellbeing.

 THE LINK BETWEEN SMOKING AND GALLSTONES